mdekorte/Pragmatic_Similarity_Computation/README.md

 2. Navigate to `notebooks/Pragmatic_Similarity_Tutorial.ipynb`

 The tutorial walks you through:
-- Loading and preprocessing audio files
+- How to load the audio files (optional)
-- Extracting features
+- Extracting features for target sentence
-- Computing similarities
+- Computing similarities between target sentence and the corpus for comparison
-- Analyzing results
+- Basic perceptual analysis

 ## Dataset

-The default dataset for this project is the DRAL dataset.
+The default dataset used is the DRAL dataset.
 The notebook contains information for how to obtain and organize this data.
 Alternative datasets can be supported in a similar way.

 ## Notes